 Thanksgiving was a wild success this year.
-When things run smooth and are full of sweet memories, it feels like a dream.
+When things run smoothly and are full of sweet memories, it feels like a dream.
 Holidays can be this special if you know when to join in and when to take a break.

 From the time I can remember, Thanksgiving was expertly executed by my Moma.
 Cooking a turkey at home or booking a flight to New England for the weekend at my uncle’s happened without a hitch.
 I have many fond memories.